 |Activity:||Mountaineering and Climbing|

-Famously known as Mountaineer’s mountain, Ama Dablam is one of the technical mountain in the Khumbu region of Himalaya, that stands tall at 6812m.
-The glacier lurking from the southwestern face gives an impression of jewel dangling from the neck of mountain which gave it the name of Ama Dablam (meaning Mother’s Jewel), this is a steep pyramid of ice with vertical walls and sharp, exposed ridges.
+Famously known as Mountaineer’s mountain, Ama Dablam is one of the technical mountains in the Khumbu region of Himalaya, that stands tall at 6812m.
+The glacier lurking from the southwestern face gives an impression of jewel dangling from the neck of a mountain which gave it the name of Ama Dablam (meaning Mother’s Jewel), this is a steep pyramid of ice with vertical walls and sharp, exposed ridges.
 Get the technical climbing experience of conquering this mountain sharply pointed.
-Ama Dablam summit allows panoramic views of eight thousanders including Everest, Cho Oyu, Makalu and Lhotse.
+Ama Dablam summit allows panoramic views of eight-thousanders including Everest, Cho Oyu, Makalu and Lhotse.

-We will follow the standard route through south west ridge to the summit.
-This route is the safest and is free from risk of avalanches.
+We will follow the standard route through the south-west ridge to the summit.
+This route is the safest and is free from the risk of avalanches.
 We need to cross 40-45 degree slopes.